kaixindelele/RHER/README.md

-If this paper is accepted, or the paper of multiple blocks is finished, I will release the code for the pytorch version immediately~
+If this paper is accepted, I will release the code for the pytorch version immediately~

 ## Training process for stack.